Hydrograd

 Hydrograd is the sixth studio album by American rock band Stone Sour.
-Recorded at Sphere Studios in Los Angeles, it is the follow-up to the band's 2012–2013 double concept album, House of Gold & Bones Part 1 and 2.
-It was released worldwide on June 30, 2017 via Roadrunner Records.
+Recorded at Sphere Studios in Los Angeles, it is the follow-up to the band's 2012–2013 albums House of Gold & Bones – Part 1 and Part 2.
+It was released worldwide on June 30, 2017, via Roadrunner Records.

-Hydrograd also had a special album premiere with commentary on each song from frontman Corey Taylor on June 29, 2017 on Octane (Sirius XM).
+Hydrograd also had a special album premiere with commentary on each song from frontman Corey Taylor on June 29, 2017, on Octane (Sirius XM).
 Two singles were released in promotion of the album ahead of its release: "Fabuless" and "Song #3".
-A third single, "Rose Red Violent Blue (This Song Is Dumb & So Am I)", was released on September 13, 2017.
+A third single, "Rose Red Violent Blue (This Song Is Dumb & So Am I)", was released on September 13, 2017, and a fourth and fifth, "St. Marie" and "Knievel Has Landed", on April 4 and August 23, 2018.
 On October 24, 2017, Hydrograd won the award for Hard Rock Album of the Year at the Loudwire Music Awards.
-On April 4, 2018, the album's fourth single, “St. Marie” was released.

-Hydrograd is the first album to be produced without founding guitarist Jim Root, as he departed Stone Sour in 2014 to focus more on his and Corey's other band Slipknot.
-On August 23, 2018, the album's fifth single, "Knievel Has Landed" has been released.
-Hydrograd is the last album the band released before they entered an indefinite hiatus in 2020.
+Hydrograd is the first album to be produced without founding guitarist Jim Root, following his departure from Stone Sour in 2014 to focus on his and Taylor's other band, Slipknot.
+It is also the band's most recent studio album, and the last to be released before they entered an indefinite hiatus in 2020.

 Background

 According to Johny Chow, the record is said to be a departure from previous Stone Sour albums, more of a rock-and-roll album.
-He also mentions that the album has more of a groove feel to it and very melodic with large choruses added to it.
-A total of 19 songs were recorded, with 15 making the final cut on the standard edition, while the other 4 were later released on the deluxe version.
+He also mentions that the album has more of a groove feel to it and is very melodic with large choruses added to it.
+A total of 19 songs were recorded, with 15 making the final cut on the standard edition, while the other four were later released on the deluxe version.

 Critical reception

-Reviews for Hydrograd were very positive.
+Reviews for Hydrograd were positive.
 Ali Cooper of Rock Sins gave the record a 10 out of 10, calling it a risk-taking gem for Stone Sour and Slipknot fans.
 In 2024, Loudwire staff elected it as the best hard rock album of 2017.